thomryng/thomryng/podiensis.md

 This is a hack at the schedule for our 2024 Camino.
-This is a total of 63 days walking, to which at least three rest days will be added (Conques and Burgos, plus one floating day).
+This is a total of 63 days walking, to which at least three rest days will be added (Cahors and Burgos, plus one floating day).

 A buffer of several days is built in at the end to account for unexpected Zero days due to fatigue or injury or someplace so spectacular we need to spend a day exploring it.